Hanfu: Tifayifu exemptions

+1910 Man from Hami wearing cross-collared clothing.

+Abbot wearing hanfu.
+Chengdu, Sichuan, 1917.

 Rebellion and resistance to Qing

 Taiping rebels being depicted as wearing hanfu and keeping long hair.

 Han Chinese rebels who went against the Qing dynasty even retained their queue braids on the back but the symbol of their rebellion against the Qing was the growing of hair on the front of the head, causing the Qing government to view shaving the front of the head as the primary sign of loyalty to the Qing rather than wearing the braid on the back which did not violate Han customs and which traditional Han did not object to.
 Koxinga insulted and criticized the Qing hairstyle by referring to the shaven pate looking like a fly.
-Koxinga and his men objected to shaving when the Qing demanded they shave in exchange for recognizing Koxinga as a feudatory.The Qing demanded that Zheng Jing and his men on Taiwan shave in order to receive recognition as a fiefdom.
+Koxinga and his men objected to shaving when the Qing demanded they shave in exchange for recognizing Koxinga as a feudatory.The Qing demanded that Zheng Jing and his men on Taiwan shave to receive recognition as a fiefdom.
 His men and Ming prince Zhu Shugui fiercely objected to shaving.His men and the last Ming dynasty prince, Zhu Shugui (1617 – 1683 AD), fiercely objected to the shaving decree.